angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 allows you to consistently _hit_ with Predict allowing the maximum card advantage to be accrued with it.
-Outside of this interaction though, it is likely worse than Preordain despite the lower cost as it decreases your potential blue count for Force of Will and can be slow/not contribute to same turn wins when you need them.
+Outside of this interaction though, it is likely worse than Preordain despite the lower cost as it decreases your potential blue count for Force of Will and the delayed draw cannot contribute to same turn wins when you need them.

 :card[Consider] is a new card from 2021 which has started to be incorporated into lists.
 It acts like a cantrip however it is more accurate to describe it as